-A student who does not take the final exam or who fails to submit a paper on time without first having officially withdrawn from the course, successfully petitioned for an incomplete, rescheduled the exam, or obtained permission to submit the paper late, may receive a "WF" (Withdrew Failing) grade on the exam or paper and for the course, regardless of whether the student had elected to take the course CR/NC.
+Students who do not take the final exam or who fail to complete all course requirements on time without first having officially withdrawn from the course, successfully petitioned for an incomplete, rescheduled the exam, or obtained permission for an extension of deadline, may receive a "WF" (Withdrew Failing) grade for the course, regardless of whether the student had elected to take the course CR/NC.
 For more information, see "Extension of Deadline to Complete Course Requirements" below and the "Examination Procedures" section of this handbook.